dlebansais/Easly-Language/Doc/Nodes/Instruction/CheckInstruction.md

 <b>end</b>
 </pre>

-The check instruction helps the compiler to validate the code that comes after.
+The check instruction helps the compiler to validate the code that comes after it.

 ## Checking events